laxmankrishnamurti/System-Design/03-(Micro-Services)/M-02(Node.js + Express.js + TypeScript)/01-Node.js/01-Getting Started/JavaScript/04-Classes/classes.md

 In short,

 - Inheritance means passing down characteristics from a parent to a child.
-- And, Prototype means the object which is interlink with other object.
+- And, Prototype means the object which is interlink with other object or the _internal property of an object._
 - This chain will continue untill an object will not reach to _null_.
 - Because, _null_ doesn't have any kind of prototypes.